verdie-g/crpg/CONTRIBUTING.md

 # How to contribute to cRPG

+Contributors should follow [Google Engineering Practices](https://google.github.io/eng-practices)!
+For example too large PRs or PRs with no context might get ignored.

 ## Report a bug

 - **Do not open GitHub issue if the bug is a security vulnerability in cRPG**, and instead follow